BhaveshSolanki32/ChessAI/README.md

 The heuristic function computes a score for each game state by applying this formula.
 The weights (wi) associated with each evaluation factor allow you to fine-tune the importance of these factors in the overall evaluation.
 Adjusting these weights can significantly impact the AI's decision-making process, enabling you to prioritize certain aspects of the game state based on your strategic objectives.

 The higher the score the better the game sate or postion is considerd.
 (Currently the heuristic function is not well tuned).

+### Alpha Beta pruning and other optimization

+#### Alpha beta pruning

+* Alpha-Beta pruning is an optimization technique used in minimax algorithms to reduce the number of nodes evaluated in a search tree.
+* It aims to minimize the number of nodes explored by pruning branches of the tree that are guaranteed to be worse than the current best move.
+* Alpha and Beta are two values that represent the minimum score a maximizing player is assured of and the maximum score a minimizing player is assured of, respectively.
+* When traversing the tree, if a node's evaluation falls outside the range defined by Alpha and Beta for its parent node.
+For a maximizing player, if Alpha becomes greater or equal to Beta, the search can be pruned.
+For a minimizing player, if Beta becomes less than or equal to Alpha, pruning can occur.
+* Alpha-Beta pruning significantly reduces the search space and is especially valuable in deep or complex game trees, making it a fundamental technique in game-playing AI, such as chess engines.

+#### Other optimization

+* **Reducing Data size:** instead of using Dictionary<Vector2Int, GameObject> that whole game uses because of its ease of use and expandibilty the AI uses a 8 X 8 matrix of byte that stores the piece at thier postions.
+This helps a lot with the memory issue and has significant impact on processing, as passing the whole Dictionary again and again and many times creating its copies was very unoptimized.

+* **disposing variables:** disposing the variables after they go out of scope is done by garbage collector but since all the operation Currently happens in single frame, we have to manually clear the Dictionary, also call the garbage collector manually to free some memory.
+This adds to the processing time but keeps the moemory usage in check.

 ## Key features
 * **Grid generation system** for spawning map tiles as gameobjects, with an editor script to help generate tileset in editor mode based on given parameters.
 * **Chess game** with complete implementation of pieces movement/ legal moves, players turn handler,enemy piece capture etc.